Svante Cornell: Writings

 Cornell's doctoral thesis was entitled Autonomy and Conflict: Ethnoterritoriality and Separatism in the South Caucasus – Cases in Georgia.

 He is the author of a number of books, including Small Nations and Great Powers: A Study of Ethnopolitical Conflict in the Caucasus.

-In 2009, together with S. Frederick Starr, he edited The Guns of August 2008: Russia's War in Georgia, which addresses the causes and consequences of the 2008 South Ossetia War.
+In 2009, together with S. Frederick Starr, he edited The Guns of August 2008: Russia's War in Georgia, which addresses the causes and consequences of the 2008 South Ossetia War; a reviewer noted that the book's "strong pro-Georgian bias often undermines the quality of its scholarship, at times blurring the line between fact and fiction".

 Cornell's op-eds and commentary have appeared in the Jerusalem Post, Le Monde, The New York Times, The Guardian, the International Herald Tribune, Le Figaro, The Baltimore Sun, Dagens Nyheter, the Moscow Times, Turkish Daily News, the Los Angeles Times, and The Washington Times.
 He also published a paper for NRB Analysis.

 Criticism

+A 2017 article by the Swedish newspaper Dagens Nyheter uncovered that Cornell's ISDP institute is sponsored by the Azerbaijani lobbying organization European Azerbaijan Society, which engages in caviar diplomacy on behalf of Azerbaijan.
+Dagens Nyheter also revealed that the Central Asia-Caucasus Institute think tank, on which Cornell is an advisory board member, is funded by the Azerbaijani governmental think tank Center for Strategic Studies under the President of Azerbaijan (SAM), whose official purpose is to "create and maintain a positive image of the Republic of Azerbaijan abroad".

-Swedish Member of Parliament Fredrik Malm criticized Cornell for his connections with Azerbaijani president Ilham Aliyev: "There may be reasons to have contacts with dictatorships, but there is a difference between having contacts and systematically confirming a dictatorship, and even praising the dictator.
-Svante Cornell’s demarcation is diffuse to say the least.
+Swedish Member of Parliament Fredrik Malm criticized Cornell for his connections with the Azerbaijani president Ilham Aliyev: "There may be reasons to have contacts with dictatorships, but there is a difference between having contacts and systematically confirming a dictatorship, and even praising the dictator.
+Svante Cornell's demarcation is diffuse to say the least.
 In my eyes, he appears to be an accomplice, much like those ones we saw during the Cold War who defended the Soviet Union."

-According to the Swedish newspaper Dagens Nyheter, Cornell has close ties to the Azerbaijani government and has been criticized for portraying the country's government in a favorable light.
+Ami Hedenborg, a spokesperson for Amnesty International Sweden, similarly criticized Cornell's relationship with the Azerbaijani leadership: "Azerbaijan is a country that grossly violates human rights, and if you sit as a Swedish researcher on a council funded by the regime, which is supposed to convey a positive image of the country, it is very worrying.
+You have to ask yourself: in whose interest am I sitting here and what am I conveying?
+What needs to be conveyed are the serious violations of human rights that are taking place."

+Journalist Lillian Avedian described Cornell as part of a group of scholars from American universities who "built a successful career writing about Azerbaijan’s politics while cultivating a relationship with its government".